 FASD cannot be cured and has lifelong impacts on affected individuals, their families and society.
 According to a rough estimation, one out of every 100 Canadians – or nearly 362,000 people nationwide – have FASD.
 However, the prevalence in high-risk populations is much higher.

-In Ontario, the Ministry of Children and Youth Services launched a new initiative this year to develop a provincial FASD strategy.
-An FASD Expert Group of researchers and clinicians, including CAMH Senior Scientist Dr. Svetlana (Lana) Popova, is collaborating with the province in this work.
-(Dr. Popova also presented FASD research to the federal House of Commons Standing Committee on Justice and Human Rights earlier this year.
-Read the Standing Committee’s FASD recommendations and the federal government’s response.)
+In Ontario, the Ministry of Children and Youth Services launched an initiative in 2015 to develop a provincial FASD strategy.
+An FASD expert group of researchers and clinicians, including CAMH Senior Scientist Dr. Svetlana (Lana) Popova, is collaborating with the province in this work.

-Today, CAMH is participating with our global partners in the second year of an International Campaign to Raise Awareness of the Risks of Drinking in Pregnancy.
-We are pleased to be joining more than 40 countries in increasing understanding of this important issue.
+Today, CAMH is participating with our global partners in the International Campaign to Raise Awareness of the Risks of Drinking in Pregnancy.
+Along with our partners in more than 50 countries, we are pleased to be working to increase awareness and understanding of this important issue.

 You can find out more about FASD in these resources: